-The Commission for Historical and Architectural Preservation (CHAP) announced this afternoon that a previously scheduled meeting to consider revising the Mt.
-Vernon New Construction Guidelines, including height limits, had been postponed until the fall or later.
+The Commission for Historical and Architectural Preservation (CHAP) announced this afternoon that a previously scheduled meeting to consider revising the Mount Vernon New Construction Guidelines, including height limits, had been postponed until the fall or later.

 CHAP chairman Tom Liebel said the hearing was postponed at the request of the Mount Vernon-Belvedere Association (MVBA) that represents neighborhood residents and businesses.